Business Interruptions Insurance webinar - recording now available!

 The briefing makes clear that the court’s decision may still leave arguments between the parties on matters such as permission to appeal, if the insurers seek a decision on any particular points by the Supreme Court.
 There may need to be a further hearing for those purposes.
 It is still not at all clear whether the insurers intend to appeal or not, but given the overall victory for policyholders, and the sums involved for insurers there may be some appetite for this appeal.
 The insurers though will need to have a specific legal basis or bases for any such appeal.

-To read the previous article on business interruption insurance claims by David Berkley QC and Neil Fawcett please click here.
+To read the previous article on business interruption insurance claims by David Berkley KC and Neil Fawcett please click here.

 Please click here to read Neil Fawcett's article on the FCA test case.

-If you missed the first webinar on Business Interruption Insurance back in May, please click here to read the article written by David Berkley QC and Neil Fawcett.
+If you missed the first webinar on Business Interruption Insurance back in May, please click here to read the article written by David Berkley QC.

 You can find many of our recordings on 3PB's YouTube channel.
 Feel free to visit and subscribe here.

-For further information about Business Interruption Insurance or to instruct one of our barristers on a matter relating to this, please contact David Fielder on firstname.lastname@example.org or James Parks on email@example.com.
+For further information about Business Interruption Insurance or to instruct one of our barristers on a matter relating to this, please contact David Fielder on [email protected].
 Alternatively you can call us on 0330 332 2633.